 Mina Pegourie, Canary, pencil on paper, 2014, 14,8 x 5, 8 cm, Saint-Cirq-Lapopie (FR) © Mina Pegourie

 After filming this work, I decided to develop a project that aims at establishing a connection between thinking and drawing, collaborating with people from different fields, from scientists to artists, ordinary citizens or children.
 Recently, I edited the film which is now being shown in festivals, galleries and .
 At the same time, I am undertaking research to develop a performance-lecture based on drawing, as well as a series of exhibitions.The results of my research have been, partially, uploaded to the blog , in which I publish short articles on related issues.
-Some of the topics developed address neuroscience, the extended cognition, the children’s case and the philosophy, among others.
+Some of the topics that I have developed address the connections between drawing and neuroscience, the extended cognition, the children’s case, , the artist as scientist and the philosophy of pictures, among others.
 There are also contributions by other researchers, such as Gavin Steingo (USA), who problematises the question of‘Drawing as more than one’ – what happens when a pregnant woman draws?
 Who or what is drawing?

 Simone Rueß Contact, 2016, colored paper on pencil, 14.8 x 21 cm, Germany, © Simone Rueß